NeueDarshan/simple_ConTeXt/README.md

-If you have multiple versions of ConTeXt installed (e.g. a couple different TeX Live versions and the ConTeXt Standalone) then you can put a name-path entry for each one, and they can happily coexist in simple ConTeXt.
+If you have multiple versions of ConTeXt installed (e.g. a couple different TeX Live versions and the ConTeXt Standalone) then you can put a name-path entry for each one, and they can happily coexist.

+Now when you go to build a ConTeXt file, the builder looks up what version of ConTeXt you want by consulting the current value of the setting `current.path`, which should be the name of a key in the `program_locations.ConTeXt_paths` dictionary (so `example` as above).
+To quickly change between different versions of ConTeXt, you can use the [Quick Settings](#quick-settings) command.

+There are also some options to control how the builder functions and what output to report.

 ### PDFs

-For opening PDFs after building a ConTeXt file, and for opening the manuals, the `current.PDF/viewer` entry is consulted.
+For opening PDFs after building a ConTeXt file the `current.PDF/viewer` entry is consulted.
 It should be the name of one of the keys in `program_locations.PDF_viewers`.

 Similarly to the previous, the keys in `program_locations.PDF_viewers` can be any string, but each value should be the name of a PDF viewer program.
 (In the